Jonnx/laravel-pwa/README.md

 This will generate the required keys and update your `.env` and `config/pwa.php` files.
 Make sure to configure your environment and PWA settings accordingly.

 #### User Model Push Subscription Trait
+This trait automatically establishes the relationship from the user model to many push subscriptions.
+This way a user can opt-in to push notifications on multiple devices and receive notifications everywhere.

 ```
 use NotificationChannels\WebPush\HasPushSubscriptions;